 The law (Section 378 of the Act) prescribes punishments for anyone guilty of stealing property or a thing that is capable of being stolen.
-And where no other punishment is provided, it issues a penalty of 7 years imprisonment.
+And where no other punishment is provided, it issues a penalty of 7 years imprisonment for an indictable offence and 2 years imprisonment for summary offence.
 Such offences will appear on a national police check result.

 The court can convict a person of attempts to commit any action described above under Section 552 of the Code.